jacobbloodworth/RentalcarsREST-master/README.md

 # RentalcarsREST
-Extension of Rentalcars code to allow for output through REST via Glassfish
+Here the code for the Rentalcars test has been extended for output through REST via Glassfish.

 Glassfish 4.1.2 web profile needed